-Beta-O2 is developing the ßAir Bio-artificial Pancreas, intended to cure Type 1 diabetes (TID).
-According to the JDRF, as many as 3 million Americans may have T1D.
+Beta-O2 technologies is developing the ßAir, a Bio-artificial Pancreas (BAP) intended to cure Type 1 diabetes (TID).

 Beta-O2 Technologies Ltd. is a privately held company.
-It was founded in 2004 and is located in Rosh Ha’ayin, Israel, near Tel-Aviv.
+It was founded in 2004 and is located in Rosh HaAyin, Israel (near Tal-Aviv).